What about alcohol if you have cancer?

 Alcohol advice for cancer survivors

-Cancer education programs
+Cancer education and support programs

 We offer face-to-face, free education programs to assist people affected by cancer.
 Whether you are living with cancer, or hoping to learn more about wellness and life after cancer, these programs aim to provide you with simple, easy-to-implement information and support, and to help you connect with others in a similar situation.